-We will rent office space from Ares Administration, an affiliate of Ares Capital Management, and pay Ares Administration our allocable portion of overhead and other expenses incurred by Ares Administration in performing its obligations under the administration agreement, including rent and our allocable portion of the cost of our officers and their respective staffs.
-Furthermore, our investment adviser will pay to the underwriters, on our behalf, an additional 1.5% sales load with respect to the offering of our shares in the aggregate amount of \$2,475,000 (\$2,846,250 if the overallotment option is exercised in full).
+We rent office space from Ares Administration, an affiliate of Ares Capital Management, and pay Ares Administration our allocable portion of overhead and other expenses incurred by Ares Administration in performing its obligations under the administration agreement, including rent and our allocable portion of the cost of our officers and their respective staffs.
+Furthermore, in connection with our initial public offering our investment adviser paid to the underwriters, on our behalf, an additional sales load with respect to the offering of our shares in the aggregate amount of \$2,475,000.
 This amount must be reimbursed under certain circumstances.
-See "Obligations and Indebtedness."
 As a result of these arrangements, there may be times when the management team of Ares Capital Management has interests that differ from those of our stockholders, giving rise to a conflict.